Overview of the Neuroscience Program

-Amherst College's interest in Neuroscience began back in 1973, when the college became the first institution to offer an undergraduate major in Neuroscience.
-Undergraduate Neuroscience programs are now quite common, as shown by the active Faculty for Undergraduate Neuroscience group associated with the national Society for Neuroscience.
+Amherst College's interest in neuroscience began back in 1973 when the college became the first institution to offer an undergraduate major in neuroscience.

 Questions about the Neuroscience Program?
 Please e-mail: email@example.com

-In 1996, the Neuroscience Program and Biology Department moved into the new Life Sciences Building shown at left.
-This modern facility is located next to the Seeley Mudd Building (which houses the Mathematics and Computer Science Departments and the Academic Computer Center, and is attached to the Merrill Science Center (which houses the Keefe Science Library and the Departments of Chemistry, Physics, and Psychology.
+In 2018, the Neuroscience Program and Biology Department moved into the new Science Center shown at left.
+This new modern facility includes the Computer Science Department and the Keefe Science Library and the Departments of Chemistry, Physics, and Psychology.

 Several natural areas nearby offer opportunities for field research.
 The Connecticut River Valley contains many lakes and streams as well as diverse terrestrial ecosystems, and the College owns a large wildlife sanctuary adjacent to the campus.